Washing Symbols Explained

 - No dry clean – The crossed-out circle means you should not have the item dry cleaned.

 Clothing tags often come with a range of confusing care symbols, but if you get these top four types of symbols right, you can decipher what the most common symbols mean and likely avoid damaging your clothes.
-By using the right cleaning products as well as the recommended wash and drying methods, you can keep your apparel in excellent condition for longer.
+By using the right cleaning products as well as the recommended wash and drying methods, you can keep your apparel in excellent condition for a longer period of time.

-bio-home is a leading manufacturer of eco-friendly, 100% plant-based laundry products that allow you to achieve a great clean while protecting your family from harmful chemicals.
+bio-home is a leading brand of eco-friendly, 100% plant-based laundry products that allow you to achieve a great clean while protecting your family from harmful chemicals.
 Find out more about our natural laundry detergent, or contact us today for more information.